-Touchpad has been around for more than a decade but the fact is most of the laptops that ship with Windows don’t offer great touchpad experience.
+Touchpad (also known as trackpad) has been around for over two decades now but the fact is most of the laptops that ship with Windows don’t offer great touchpad experience.
 Only a handful number of Windows laptops ship with good quality touchpad.
 It’s because of this reason, most users plug in a mouse while using a laptop for productive work.

 If you’re the kind of user who prefers connecting a mouse to your laptop to get the job done, you might want to disable the touchpad when mouse is connected to the laptop.